CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

     1. **Production Goods Receipt in CompuTec WMS**

-    To create a Production Goods Receipt from the WMS level, the user must click the right arrow after turning back from the quantity allocation screen.
+    To create a Production Goods Receipt from CompuTec WMS level, the user must click the right arrow after turning back from the quantity allocation screen.
 On the Receipt Remarks screen, users must choose document series (or leave the default one) and can add remarks to the document.
 Click the save button after that.

     ![Production Receipt Remarks](./media/production-receipt-remarks-01.png)
     2. **Production Goods Receipt in SAP Business One.**
     After Picking Items without receipting in CompuTec WMS, another user can open the Pick Receipt document to finish receipting from the production process in SAP.
 Example situation is given – when one user is responsible for Batch/quantity allocating and the other for produced materials approval.
-In this scenario, on fulfilled in WMS Pick Receipt user have to use the "Production Goods Receipt" option in SAP.
+In this scenario, on fulfilled in CompuTec WMS Pick Receipt user have to use the "Production Goods Receipt" option in SAP.

     ![Production Goods Receipt](./media/production-goods-receipt-02.png)